ecomplus/client/README.md

 ```

 ### getRelatedProduct(id, callback)
-Returns up to 12 related products, selecting the products that have more categories in common with the reference product
+Returns up to 12 related products, selecting the products that have more categories
+in common with the reference product.

+You should use it to do something like "you can also be interested by".

 #### Arguments
 |  Name  | Type |